About this day

 The magic of computer science Paul Curzon, Queen Mary, University of London

 When you learn to be a magician, it turns out you are learning the skills needed to be a great computer scientist too: computational thinking.
-Paul will use magic to see what computational thinking is all about and how both magicians and computer scientists rely on it.
+Paul will use magic to see what computational thinking is all about.

 About Paul Curzon

-Paul is a Professor of Computer Science at Queen Mary, University of London.
-He co-created the EPSRC funded magazine cs4fn.
+Paul co-created the EPSRC funded magazine cs4fn.
 In 2010 he was made a National Teaching Fellow by the Higher Education Academy.
-This is the most prestigious award for teaching in the UK.
-Paul won the EPSRC’s “New Computer Science Writer of the Year” Award 2007 and his current research concerns interaction design and human error.
+The most prestigious award for university teaching.